Deutsche Gesellschaft für Internationale Zusammenarbeit: Commissioning Parties

 GIZ mainly operates on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ).
 At the national level, GIZ, however, is also commissioned by other government departments, e.g. the Federal Foreign Office, the Federal Ministry for the Environment (BMU), or the Federal Ministry for Economic Affairs and Energy (BMWi), as well as by German states and municipalities.
 At the international level, GIZ cooperates with the European Union, UN agencies, other international institutions such as the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFFATM), and foreign governments.
 The cooperation with private enterprises is an emerging field, promoted under the name of sustainable development.
 The GIZ is set up with International Services (IS) and the Public Private Partnership (PPP) in this area.

 Staff

-In 2012, the GIZ employed 23,614 staff members in ca. 120 countries.
+In 2024, the GIZ employed 24,530 staff members in around 120 countries.
 Close to 70 percent are local forces that are complemented by development aid workers as well as experts from the Centrum für internationale Migration und Entwicklung that helps to integrate employees into the workforce in developing countries.
 The majority (80%) of employees is working outside of Germany.

 The GIZ operates in a variety of countries with different security situations.
 Staff of the GIZ is exposed to the particular security situation of the country they work in and have therefore been exposed to violence in the past including abduction as well as other violent acts (e.g. abduction in Afghanistan in 2015 or fatal assault in Niger in 2018).